devmbm/oebb-departures/readme.md

 - ÖBB API based on official and non-official documentation I found

 This is still a work in progress and needs to be tested.
 For now the repository is private.

+# Installing

+The installer has a .streamDeckPlugin extension